FWink/Soundbox/README.md

 To get that sound into TeamSpeak you should take a look at the the [introduction](#wait-what)

-*Note*: on Windows playing .mp3 and .flac doesn't work yet when running on IIS Express (i.e. running or debugging from within Visual Studio)

 # Other VoIP clients

 So far it's been all about TeamSpeak as that is my usual VoIP client of choice.